Brownstone Lane murders: Brown's appeals and execution

 Brown repeatedly attempted to appeal his conviction.
 In August 2014, Brown lost a federal court appeal after arguing he should be provided $7,500 to pay for a mitigation specialist to assist him with his clemency petition.
 A federal district court refused, and the 5th U.S. Circuit Court of Appeals upheld the lower court's rejection.
 In October 2017, Brown lost another appeal when the Texas Court of Criminal Appeals denied him a new trial or new sentencing phase.

 In April 2022, a judge in the 351st District Court was expected to sign Brown's death warrant, who had exhausted all of his appeals.
 In May 2022, prosecutors and defense attorneys attempted to sway a Harris County judge to decide on Brown's death warrant.
 Prosecutors attempted to sway the judge to set an August 31 execution date for Brown, while his lawyers argued he had an intellectual disability and was therefore ineligible for execution.
 On May 20, the judge declined to sign the death warrant for Brown, prompting an angry reaction from family members of the victims.
 Following the verdict, a Harris County District Attorney's prosecutor announced they would challenge the judge's decision through the Court of Appeals.

 On August 17, 2022, the same judge who initially declined to sign the death warrant in May, signed Brown's execution warrant, with the execution date set for March 9, 2023.

 The U.S. Supreme Court denied Brown's application for a stay of execution on the afternoon of March 9, 2023.
 He was executed that same day.
 In his final statement, he proclaimed his innocence and claimed the state was executing an innocent man.

+One of the wounded victims, Rachel Tovar, who had gone to watch both executions, had a statement to make after Brown was executed: "To people that are out there who still have people that have hurt them, don't give up.
+Fight it, let justice come to you, just like it came to me today."